Icenium/bond-content/grocery-list-nativescript/lesson-1.md

 #### Action

 * **a**.
-Click the “Grocery List app” link in the upper-left corner of the screen to return to this project's workspace.
+Click the “Groceries App” link in the upper-left corner of the screen to return to this project's workspace.
 * **b**.
-Click the “Grocery List” box to enter the AppBuilder project for this tutorial.
+Click the “Groceries” box to enter the AppBuilder project for this tutorial.
 * **c**.
 Click the **Run** menu and then select **Build**.
 Choose your device's platform (iOS, Android, or Windows Phone), make sure the “AppBuilder companion app” radio button is selected, and then click **Next**.
 * **d**.
 Scan the resulting QR code using your device's QR reader to open the app in the NativeScript companion app.

 <hr data-action="end" />

-As you can see, this project has a basic list UI, but no data.
-Next, you're going to use the SDK to read the grocery data from your Backend Services project.
-Your first step is to plug in your new project's API key.
+As you can see, in its current state, this project has a basic list UI but no data.
+Your next step is to use NativeScript to read the grocery data from your Backend Services project.
+Your first step is to plug in the API key from your Backend Services project.

 <hr data-action="start" />

 #### Action

 * **e**.
 Find and click the “Data” link on the right-hand side of the screen.
 * **f**.
-In the Data Navigator (the panel on the right-hand side of the screen), expand “Backend Services”, and then right click on “Grocery List Backend” (or whatever you named your Backend Services project).
+In the Data Navigator (the panel on the right-hand side of the screen), expand “Backend Services”, and then right click on “Groceries Backend” (or whatever you named your Backend Services project).
 Select “Properties” from the context menu.
 * **g**.
 In the Properties menu (bottom right-hand side of the screen), find the project's API key and copy it.
 * **h**.
 Click the “Solution” link on the right-hand side of the screen to switch back to this project's files.
 * **i**.
 Open config.js in the app/models folder.